-As a teacher and native English speaker, it’s easy to switch careers and teach ESL (English as a secondary language) from home.
+As a teacher and native English speaker, the transition into teaching ESL (English as a secondary language) from home should feel natural.

 These online jobs for teachers are flexible, which teachers can do either part-time or full-time.

-Home-based ESL teachers teach students who may be from another country, so you need a good internet connection, webcam, and teaching tools like whiteboard.
+Home-based ESL teachers teach students who may be from another country, so you need a high-quality internet connection, webcam, and headset.

-Fees can range from $10 and $40 per hour.
-You can even teach students from a computer, and even from a phone.
-See 17 companies willing to hire you as an ESL teacher here.
+Fees can range between $10 and $40 per hour.
+You can even teach students on your phone.
+See our list of companies willing to hire you as an ESL teacher.

-Teachers with plenty of experience teaching traditional subjects like mathematics, science, history, and more can fall perfectly in place at tutor sites.
+Teachers with plenty of experience teaching traditional subjects, such as mathematics, science, history, and many more may find online tutoring to be a great fit.

 Depending on your expertise, you’ll be paid by the hour somewhere between $15 and $100.

-Most sites require you to commit to a minimum number of hours per week to be an active tutor, which means you can also do this either as a side gig or full-time job.
+Most sites require you to commit to a minimum number of hours per week to be an active tutor, which means you can also do this either as a side gig or full-time.

 Almost all of these tutor sites require some teaching experience, and you’ll be responsible for your own educational materials.

 5. Homeschool Consultant

 More and more parents are homeschooling their kids each year, leading to more and more online jobs for teachers.

-As a teacher with experience creating lesson plans, following a curriculum, and planning activities, you can help parents new to the homeschooling space find their footing.
+As a teacher with experience creating lesson plans, following a curriculum, and planning activities, you can help parents new to homeschooling find their footing.

-Your job as a homeschool consultant can just be seasonal (usually at the start of the school year).
+Your job as a homeschool consultant will likely be seasonal, with the demand usually before the start of the school year.

-The good thing about this job is that you will dictate your consultation fees.
+The good thing about this job is that you get to dictate your consultation fees.
 However, there are no third-party sites that will give you leads for clients.

-Instead, you’d have to look for clients yourself.
+Instead, you’d have to look for clients and do outreach yourself.